U.S. Taxes for Americans Working Abroad: FEIE vs. FTC

 Foreign Earned Income Exclusion (FEIE):

 The Foreign Earned Income Exclusion (FEIE) is a U.S. tax provision that allows qualifying American taxpayers who work and reside outside the United States to exclude a specified amount of their foreign-earned income from U.S. taxable income.
 This exclusion aims to reduce the tax burden on U.S. citizens and residents who must also pay taxes in the country where they earn their income.
 The specific income amount that can be excluded under FEIE adjusts annually for inflation.
 To qualify, individuals must meet certain requirements, such as passing the Physical Presence Test or the Bona Fide Residence Test, demonstrating their residency or physical presence in a foreign country.
 See details on the IRS website.
+(Link below)

 Foreign Tax Credit (FTC):